StudentEng2016/CENG315.Project2/README.md

 **2.1 Purpose**

-FarmBot is going to address some the problems the agricultural industry faces like lost of money, how ineffective some of their equipment are and how they waste resources.
+Farmers are faced with new challenges and opportunities every day from feeding an expanding global population while meeting strict new emissions requirements, to producing more food on fewer acres while minimizing their environmental footprint.
+FarmBot is going to address some of the problems the agricultural industry faces like loss of money, how ineffective some of their equipment are and how they waste resources.

+The various issues are:

+-	Supplying the growing global demand for commodities arising from developing economies and world population growth.

+-	Availability and price of land for expansion.

+-	Development and use of bio-based fuels.

+-	Nearly 25 percent of respondents indicate that equipment dealers/experts will be one of the top advisors to influence their decision making, along with their financial advisor and agronomist advisors.

 **2.2 Hardware Specification**